 To install Hummingbird, go to your plugins panel.
 Click on “Add New” and search for Hummingbird.
 It’s a plugin by WPMU dev.
 It used to be a paid plugin, but they’ve got a free version that is super easy to use.
 Install it, activate it, and run a test on your site.

 Then, re-run your google speed test.
 It should improve.

 Optimizing your Images

 The other plugin that I like to use is called “WP Smush.”
 It takes all of your images and smushes them into smaller sizes so they load faster.

 Again, head over to your plugins page in your dashboard and click on Add New in the plugins.
 Search for WP Smush > install > activate.
 Now, when you add images, the plugin will go into action and optimize them to help your site speed.

 Reviewing your website can sound intimidating, but once you dig in, it’s not actually that techie.

-However, if you find that you’re having a hard time completing your review on your own website, have a friend look over it, or contact me and I can complete a quick review which we can discuss on a chat.
+However, if you find that you’re having a hard time completing your review on your own website, have a friend look over it, or sign up for one of my web review sessions.

 *These questions are adapted from Don’t Make Me Think, my fav book on usability in web design.